 This project will show that high quality photogrammetric models can be generated consistently from image data gathered from remotely operated underwater vehicles, which will support implementation of higher standards of environmental regulation in aquaculture to safeguard marine protected species and habitats.

-This project will show that high quality photogrammetric models can be generated consistently from image data gathered from remotely operated underwater vehicles (ROVs).
-It will also demonstrate that regulatory standards are achievable using these technologies when combined with advanced georeferencing systems.
-Used together, these methods could develop seabed models precisely at the exact same locations from which changes over time can be detected and measured accurately.
+This project has demonstrated the feasibility of using georeferenced 3D photogrammetry techniques to monitor these complex seabed types.
+Photogrammetry generates 3D computer models from standard imagery and can accurately record underwater features and environments.
+Research carried out by Tritonia Scientific has shown that high quality photogrammetric models can be constructed consistently from image data gathered from remotely operated underwater vehicles (ROVs).
+It has also demonstrated that regulatory standards are achievable using these technologies when combined with advanced georeferencing systems.
+Used together, these methods develop seabed models precisely at the exact same locations from which changes over time can be detected and measured accurately.

 Tritonia Scientific Ltd